tangxr/chef-repo/README.md

 Deprecated
 ==========

-Use of this repository is deprecated.
+Use tangxr of this repository is deprecated.
 We recommend using the `chef generate repo` command that comes with [ChefDK](http://downloads.chef.io/chef-dk/).

 Overview
 ========